CRES Certificate Course Details

 Looks at why we should protect biodiversity; the religious mandate for conserving biodiversity; what is happening and why; and solutions.
 Revised July 2020

-Cost is £790 in total, which includes two residential weekends, payable in two annual instalments We encourage students to seek support from their church or denomination or government provision.
+Cost is £900 in total, which includes two residential weekends, payable in two annual instalments We encourage students to seek support from their church or denomination or government provision.
 CRES has a small bursary fund.
 Please contact us if you feel this might be helpful.
 If you wish to enrol then go to the Application Forms page and follow the instructions.
 WE ARE NOW ONLY ACCEPTING ELECTRONIC PAYMENTS.